What kinds of financial support are available to licensed foster care providers?

 How does a youth demonstrate he/she has applied for and intends to timely enroll in a post-secondary program?

-What if an eligible youth does not want to participate in the extended foster care program at age eighteen?
+What if an eligible youth does not want to participate in the extended foster care program?

-How does a youth agree to participate in extended foster care program?
+How does a youth agree to participate in the extended foster care program?

 What are CA's responsibilities to a youth who is participating in extended foster care?

-How does CA determine a youth's continuing eligibility for extended foster care program?
+How does CA determine a youth's continuing eligibility for the extended foster care program?